Dickinson-COMP-491-492/website/docs/assignments/PA02-CandidateProjects.md

    - have a stated license (without one it can't be used for this course).
    - have at least some basic documentation (e.g. README, INSTALL, CONTRIBUTING, etc).
 3. Using your clone of the course repository:
-   1. Ensure that you are on the `main` branch.
+   1. Ensure that you are on the branch you created in PA01
-   2. Set the upstream remote of your clone to point to the [Dickinson-COMP-491-491/AY26-27](https://github.com/Dickinson-COMP-491-492/AY26-27) repository.
-      - `git remote add upstream <URL>`
-   3. Pull the upstream `main` branch to synchronize with the upstream.
-   4. Create a new feature branch from `main`.
-   5. In your directory (i.e. the one with your name):
+   2. In your directory (i.e. the one with your name):
       1. Create a new file in your directory to hold information about your candidate projects.
       2. Create a link to this new file under the "Assignments" heading in your `README.md` file.
       3. Create nicely formatted content in the new file for each candidate project including: